-Shouse Law Group is a personal injury law firm that is representing CPAP users from throughout the United States.
+Shouse Law Group is a personal injury law firm representing Philips CPAP users from throughout the United States.
 We are bringing lawsuits to recover compensation for medical bills, lost wages, and pain and suffering.
-We are accepting cases where the patient used one or more of the recalled Philips CPAP devices and afterward was medically diagnosed with any of the following health conditions:

 - Chronic asthma

 - Nasal cancer

 - Pulmonary fibrosis (interstitial lung or scarring of the lungs)